For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 Total Saving: $1,100

 Saving money is the most important key to financial success.
 Once you learn to delay gratification and put yourself first in the spending equation you’ll have an easier time getting ahead.

-The percentage based budgeting system works because of its simplicity.
-When you keep everything simple and easy you’ll have a significantly easier time managing your budget.
+Creating a budget by percentage system works because of its simplicity.
+When you keep everything simple and minimalistic you’ll have a significantly easier time managing your budget.

-Even though it is a simple budget to manage, you still need to hold yourself accountable to hitting your percentages.
-You also need to keep a close eye on your wants and needs.
-It is very easy to confuse a want with a need.
+Even though it is a simple budget to manage, you still need to hold yourself accountable for hitting your percentages.

 Good luck with your budget!

 If you want to create a Budget by Percentage system that actually works, don’t forget to download my Free Percentage Based Budgeting Forms.